 Requirements for Graduation.
-The Bachelor of Science degree will be conferred by the Indiana University School of Medicine upon persons who have been regularly admitted by the Office of Admissions and met the following requirements: 1) the satisfactory completion of the Core Curriculum of the Division of Allied Health Sciences of the School of Medicine, 2) the completion of a minimum of 120 semester hours of academic work including the specific professional requirements for the program pursued, 3) a minimum cumulative average of C in academic work, and 4) completion of the last 30 semester hours of University work in residence at a University campus.
-The Associate in Science degree will be conferred on 2-year graduates in Inhalation Therapy and Radiologic Technology.
+The Bachelor of Science degree will be conferred by the Indiana University School of Medicine upon persons who have been regularly admitted by the Office of Admissions and met the following requirements: 1) the satisfactory completion of the Core Curriculum of the Division of Allied Health Sciences of the School of Medicine, 2) the completion of a minimum of 120 semester hours of academic work including the specific professional requirements for the program pursued, 3) a minimum cumulative average of C in academic work, and 4) the last 30 semester hours of University work taken at a University campus.
+The Associate in Science degree will be conferred on 2-year graduates in Inhalation Therapy and X-Ray Technology through the Division of General and Technical Studies.